Am I experiencing domestic abuse?

 - Do you feel isolated, bullied or belittled?

-- Does your partner verbally abuse you?
+- Does your partner constantly check up on you?

 - Does your partner physically hurt you?